lauramartinezoliveras/CapstoneProject/README.md

 Data Section

-The data used to calculate is available for New york and the other half i.e. for toronto has been been scraped for wikipedia.
+The data used to calculate is available for Toronto and the other half i.e. for toronto has been been scraped for wikipedia.
 Both of the dataset consist of the boroughs, neighborhoods and the locations of them.
 The foursqaure api will be used to analyze the places nearby these neighborhoods and see the proximity of important places from the corresponding neighborhoods.

 Methodology Section